 Film & Media Studies / 2004 -

 Peter Krapp is Professor of Film & Media Studies at the University of California, Irvine, and affiliated with the Departments of English, Music (Claire Trevor School of the Arts), and Informatics (Donald Bren School of Information and Computer Science).
-Main publications include Medium Cool (2002), Deja Vu: Aberrations of Cultural Memory (2004), Noise Channels: Glitch and Error in Digital Culture (2011), the Handbook Language-Culture-Communication (2013), and the forthcoming book Feedback.
-Reading Game Industry Circuits.
+Main publications include Medium Cool (2002), Deja Vu: Aberrations of Cultural Memory (2004), Noise Channels: Glitch and Error in Digital Culture (2011), and the Handbook Language-Culture-Communication (2013).

 Born in Switzerland, he studied at Bonn University (supported by the Adenauer Foundation) and took an M.Phil. from Stirling University (funded by the DAAD) before participating as a doctoral fellow ("Theorie der literarischen Kommunikation") in a Graduiertenkolleg at Konstanz University (funded by the DFG), and filed his PhD at UC Santa Barbara in 2000.
 He taught at the University of Minnesota (in Cultural Studies and Comparative Literature and in English) and at Bard College (where he also taught at the Eastern Maximum Security Prison in upstate New York) before coming to UC Irvine in 2004, and has since then held visiting appointments at Tainan National University of Art, Tainan (Taiwan), at Sci_Arc and at Otis College of Art in Los Angeles, at the University of the Witwatersrand, Johannesburg (South Africa), the Laguna College of Art and Design in Laguna Beach, Leuphana University, Lüneburg (Germany), and UNISINOS, Porto Alegre (Brazil).